That’s fine, we understand, and it’s probably for one of these reasons, right?

 Everyone’s going to be a better rider than you and you don’t want to embarrass yourself or be out of your depth.
 You’d rather stay at home than put yourself in that situation.

 No one will make you ride out of your comfort zone at the ABR Festival.
-The Adventure Trail will have beginner and big-bike friendly sections, and we’ll also have riding schools and experts on-site who’ll be more than happy to teach you what they know for free.
+The Adventure Trail will have beginner and big-bike friendly sections, and we’ll also have a riding school and experts on-site who’ll be more than happy to teach you what they know.

 Bike festivals are boy’s clubs for blokes only